shcherbin/mads-siads-696-fall-2025-birds-at-risk/README.md

 ```
 This ensures that all required input data is available in the expected directories.

+Contact Jason Harris for AWS S3 credentials if data access is required.

 ## Start the Development Environment
 With Docker Desktop running, open the repository in VS Code.
 You should see a prompt to “Reopen in Container”.